GizmoBricks/storing_data_on_mindstorms_and_spike_legacy/README.md

 from the app.
 However, this ID remains unchanged if you run the program directly from the Hub.

-`.slots` file can be read with this code:
+The `.slots` file can be read with this code:
 ```python
 with open('projects/.slots', 'r') as file:
     for line in file: